sanduhrs/drupal-email_verify/README.txt

 safe and rather accept some invalid addresses than to refuse valid ones.

-WORD OF CAUTION:
+WORDS OF CAUTION:
-This module is a work in progress, it is currently beta quality.
+* This module is a work in progress, it is currently beta quality.
   Therefore, decide whether you want to rely on it yet.
+* It has only been tested on Drupal 4.5.
-Please also send feedback to the author, both praise and constructive criticism, even patches!
-If the module does not make the right decision about a certain address, let me know so I can check it.
-If you can provide a detailed SMTP conversation to illustrate what is happening *from the machine hosting your site*, that will be most helpful.
-See below for known issues and things that can be improved.
+* Please send feedback to the author, both praise and constructive criticism, even patches!
+* If the module does not make the right decision about a certain address, let me know so I can check it.
+If you can provide a detailed SMTP conversation to illustrate what is happening _from_the_machine hosting_your_site, that will be most helpful.
+* See below for known issues and things that can be improved.

 Installation
 ------------